Sebastiaanvdeursen/Team-Trein/README.md

 - hill_climbing_greedy
 - hill_climbing_optim

-##### to look at the explanation of each of these options please look at the algorithms part.
+##### to look at the explanation of each of these options please look at the algorithms part of this README below.

 By typing large you run the chosen algorithm on the Netherlands and by typing small you only use Holland.